 Alpha Co-founder and Head of Experimentation, Nis Frome believes that there is a fundamental change occurring in the…

-The best articles usually have more than one — and sometimes all three — of these sources.
-Richard Banfield tackles an important strategic topic in his article, A Radical, And Simple, Approach To Product Prioritization, and provides evidence based on his personal professional experience and research.
+The best articles usually have more than one of these types of sources. tackles an important strategic topic In his article, A Radical, and Simple, Approach to Product Prioritization, Richard Banfield provides evidence based on his personal professional experience and research.
 He includes graphics and block quotes in a way that makes the article more engaging.
 To borrow a quote from the article, “What [your reader] need[s] is an instruction manual, not another manifesto.”
-Richard also does a great job of breaking up his story into short sections with subheadings and providing concise and actionable insights.
+Richard also does a great job of breaking up his story into short sections with subheadings, and providing concise and actionable insights.

 3. Write for a senior audience

-Our audience is primarily middle and senior-level product managers.
-They work large companies and venture backed startups in almost every industry.
+Our audience is primarily middle- and senior-level product managers.
+They work at large companies and venture-backed startups in almost every industry.
 When coming up with topic ideas and crafting your content, consider what someone who already works in the field can learn from you.

-Readers will see the title of your article on Medium and in their social feeds.
-They decide whether they want to read it in large part based on the title.
+Readers decide whether they want to read your article, in large part, based on the title.
 Highlight what the reader will gain from reading your article.
-When you see the title, 7 Conversion Funnels That Mobile Product Managers Need to Measure, you can clearly understand what you will learn from the article.
+When you see the title, Seven Conversion Funnels That Mobile Product Managers Need to Measure, you can clearly understand what you will learn from the article.

 b.
 Write an engaging introduction with a clear thesis

-If readers don’t get excited to read your article within the first couple of paragraphs, they’re likely to stop reading.
-Provide a relatable story, a short and easy to understand summary, and/or an explanation of the benefits that they will receive from reading on.
+If readers don’t get excited by your article within the first couple of paragraphs, they’re likely to stop reading.
+Provide a relatable story, a short and easy to understand summary, and/or an explanation of the benefits they will receive from reading on.

 c.
 Add images

 At a minimum, include a banner image at the top of your article that grabs attention.
+Please do not use a graph or chart for your banner image.
 If you want to step it up, add 2–3 more images to the body of your article.
 Good images attract attention and help readers visualize important concepts.
-Here are four types of images you can include along with sources and examples:
+Here are four types of images you can include in your story, along with sources and examples:

-- Photos: Unsplash, Pexels, or Flickr’s Creative Commons search
+- Photos: Unsplash, Pexels, Pixabay or Flickr’s Creative Commons search

 - Charts: Alignment Enables Autonomy: How to Build Empowered Product Teams